 Corellium uses static IP addresses and large blocks of IP space for virtual devices, so a network administrator is required to setup Corellium.

 The control network is how nodes communicate with each other and the outside world.
 The controller node runs a web server listening on the traditional ports of 80 and 443.
 This web server is the one users use to access the Corellium UI.
 The IP address assigned to each node must be static and fixed at the time Corellium is configured since Corellium discovers and identifies itself through these IP addresses.

 Each Corellium server needs a static IP address, netmask, and optionally a gateway.
 The netmask determines what Layer 3 network the server will be on.
 The gateway allows Corellium servers to reach external addresses.
 This is required if Corellium is on a different network than users or if virtual devices are required to be able to reach the Internet.
 Optionally, DNS servers may be specified to allow Corellium servers to access the Internet in order to download updates for virtual device firmware and Corellium software.
 All Corellium servers share the same netmask, gateway, and DNS Servers.

 Since each node identifies and authenticates itself to each other using its IP address, changing the IP addresses of Corellium servers will require a reset of the entire Corellium setup.

-It is up to you to decide which IP addresses, netmask and gateway to assign the servers on the network.
+It is up to you to decide which IP addresses, netmasks, and gateways to assign to the servers on the network.
 We recommend placing Corellium on your main internal network for ease of configuration and access and configuring your DHCP server to honor a static reservation for the Corellium servers.
 To make things a bit easier, we’ve included the MAC Address in your Initial Networking Configuration and Passwords document.

 Once you have determined which IP addresses to give the Corellium servers, you must make provisions for your users to be able to access the Corellium Controller Node.